 Step 4: Strip the brand suffix from <title> for long titles

-If <title> exceeds ~60 characters before the brand suffix, drop the suffix:
+Google trims the brand first when a title runs long, so do it yourself before Google does.
+If <title> exceeds ~60 characters with the brand suffix, drop the suffix:

 const FULL = `${article.title} | ${BRAND}`;

-Or unify by putting the brand in both:
+Or unify by keeping the brand in the <title> only and out of the <h1>:

 <title>{article.title} | {BRAND}</title>